The promise of

 brings hope

-As millions of Alzheimer’s patients presents agitation, our ongoing Phase 2 trial brings hope for a treatment.
+As millions of Alzheimer’s patients present agitation, our ongoing Phase 2 trial brings hope for a treatment.

 Clinical trial includes up to 20 sites in the U.S. and Canada with a target of 146 participants.